Bitcoin fell by 2.85% on Saturday. Reversing a 1.00% gain from Friday, Bitcoin ended the day at $8,919.0.

 The Rest of the Pack

-Across the rest of the top 10 cryptos, it was green across the board for majors on Sunday.
+Across the rest of the top 10 cryptos, it was a bearish day for the crypto majors.

-Barring a crypto meltdown, Bitcoin should steer clear of sub-$11,000 support levels on the day.
+Barring an extended crypto sell-off, however, Bitcoin should steer clear of the sub-$8,600 levels on the day.

 This article was originally posted on FX Empire